RURon/Vcore-Mods/RJ45 Breakout/README.md

 My strain relief replacement features side ways cable management "wings" that might be helpful but you could do without them probably.

-In case you want to fabricate your own pcbs, you could try using the included zip file, which is compatible with Aisler and also Jlcpcb
+In case you want to fabricate your own pcbs, you could try using the included zip file with all Gerber files, which is compatible with Aisler and also Jlcpcb